For more information about the PhD program, please contact the Associate Chair of the Graduate Program.

 The student shall pass an examination on a higher programming language and/or other appropriate advanced computer skills; the examinations administered by the Department’s Computer Committee.
 The Computer Committee may accept advanced computer science course work in lieu of the examination.

 The student must meet minimum Graduate School residence requirements.

 Doctoral Preliminary Examination

 When the student is sufficiently prepared — normally when the student has earned 24 credits in specified areas above the 700 level — a doctoral preliminary examination to determine the student’s knowledge and achievement is taken.
 For students in mathematics, the exam evaluates the student’s general knowledge of mathematics, as well as the student’s knowledge of the major area of concentration.
-Students in atmospheric sciences are examined in three areas: at least one from the 190 curricular area code and at least one from the 600/601 curricular area codes.
 Students must pass this examination to continue in the program.
 With permission of the examination committee, the student may repeat this examination once.
 If the student does not have a master’s degree in mathematics before this examination, the committee will determine whether the student’s performance is sufficient to qualify for the master’s degree.

 Doctoral Dissertation Proposal Hearing

 After passing the language requirements and the doctoral preliminary examination, the student participates in a doctoral dissertation proposal hearing.
 At this hearing, the student is examined on the student’s chosen area of research and a dissertation topic is approved.